 What is sickle cell disorder?

 Sickle cell disorder is an inherited genetic disorder that affects red blood cells.
 People with sickle cell disorder have red blood cells that become hard and pointed instead of soft and round.
-Sickle cells cause anemia, pain and many other problems. back to top
+Sickle cells cause anemia, pain and many other problems.

 What is sickle cell trait?

 If you have sickle cell trait, you have inherited the gene for sickle cell disease.
 Sickle cell trait does not turn into sickle cell disorder.
-If someone has sickle cell trait and his partner has sickle cell trait they may produce a child with sickle cell anaemia. back to top
+If someone has sickle cell trait and his partner has sickle cell trait they may produce a child with sickle cell anaemia.

 What medical problems are caused by sickle cell disorder?

 Lung tissue damage, pain episodes and stroke.
-The blockage of blood flow caused by sickled cells also causes damage to most organs including the spleen, kidneys and liver. back to top
+The blockage of blood flow caused by sickled cells also causes damage to most organs including the spleen, kidneys and liver.

 Are people of Africa and African descent the only group affected?

 No. It is also present in Portuguese, Spanish, French Corsicans, Sardinians, Sicilians, mainland Italians, Greeks, Turks and Cypriots.
-Sickle cell disease also appears in Middle Eastern countries and Asia. back to top
+Sickle cell disease also appears in Middle Eastern countries and Asia.

 Is there a cure?